-Business lessons include a range of student-centred activities e.g. manufacturing cards, recruiting and selecting a member of staff etc, while the theory is studied in the context of real businesses.
+Our lessons include a range of student-centred activities e.g. manufacturing cards, recruiting and selecting a member of staff etc, while the theory is studied in the context of real businesses.

 An overview of modules studied

 During the first year decision making in the context of a business and the functional departments of a business will be studied.
-It examines how decision making can improve business performance, financial performance and profitability, human resources management, marketing and operations.
+It examines how decision making can improve performance, financial performance and profitability, human resources management, marketing and operations.

-In the second year analysis of business strategies in relation to the direction the business is going and its position in the market will be focused on.
+In the second year analysis of strategies in relation to the direction the business is going and its position in the market will be focused on.
 The course also examines how to actually pursue these strategies

-A-Level Business is a subject that complements a range of other subjects such as Economics, English, History, Religious Studies and Psychology.
+This A Level is a subject that complements a range of other subjects such as Economics, English, History, Religious Studies and Psychology.
 It may even be studied alongside science subjects.

 The broader field of Business Studies and related areas are growing ever important in our society and this is reflected in the wide range of course in these fields.
-An A-level in Business is obviously an ideal qualification.
+An A-level in this subject is obviously an ideal qualification.
 From there, students are well equipped to enter the world of business and finance to pursue numerous challenging and rewarding careers.